 Note that you do not need to have a PayPal account: the button will give you an option to donate using a credit card if you prefer.
 Many thanks.

-Member communications: local people affected by Luton Airport donating £10 or more become a Member of LADACAN and receive email updates on issues such as further expansion, changes to flight paths, policy updates and planning decisions.
-We invite Members to make a regular annual donation.
+Member communications: members of LADACAN and receive email updates on issues such as further expansion, changes to flight paths, policy updates and planning decisions.

 Lobbying the government and policy-makers: we represent community interests to the Department for Transport, the Civil Aviation Authority, and the (ever-changing) aviation Ministers.
 We also take part in aviation-related national consultations and moves to improve the design of airspace.